 - 4.5.2.1.
 For students who complete their first year of studies at Notre Dame Law School, four semesters in residence must be completed at the campus in South Bend, Indiana.
 Two semesters in residence may be completed in the London Law Program in London, England, in an exchange program with a foreign law school with which Notre Dame Law School has established an exchange program, or at other sites which are at the relevant time operated by Notre Dame Law School for the purpose of facilitating externship semesters outside of South Bend, Indiana. - 4.5.2.2.
 Students who transfer from another law school must complete three semesters in residence at the Notre Dame Law School campus in South Bend, Indiana.
 One semester in residence may be completed in the London Law Program in London, England, in an exchange program with a foreign law school with which Notre Dame Law School has established an exchange program, or at other sites which are at the relevant time operated by Notre Dame Law School for the purpose of facilitating externship semesters outside of South Bend, Indiana. - 4.5.2.3.
 The dean may waive the Notre Dame residency requirement in sections 4.5.2.1 and 4.5.2.2, but only for extraordinarily compelling reasons. - 4.5.2.4.
-No more than 30 credit hours may be applied towards the J.D. degree for studies or activities outside the United States, including the London Program and international exchange programs.
+No more than 38 credit hours may be applied towards the J.D. degree for studies or activities outside the United States, including the London Program and international exchange programs, and no more than 30 of such credit hours may be from a foreign institution.